EsNFish/fish-udacity-capstone/README.md

 There are two main roles, vet-admins who can perform all requests and vet-techs who can do everything but delete requests

 <h3>Unit tests</h3>
-Make sure the database you are using has a database titled pet_checkin_test
+Make sure the database you are using has a database titled pet_checkin_test.
+The current set up requires the database to have a user of test that has a password of test

+The path to the test database can be modified in the setup.sh file

 Make sure to have run `source setup.sh` to load the environment variables